timeplus-io/docs/docs/proton-create-stream.md

 ## CREATE STREAM

-[Stream](working-with-streams) is a key [concept](glossary) in Timeplus Proton.
+[Stream](working-with-streams) is a key [concept](glossary) in Timeplus.
 All data lives in streams, no matter static data or data in motion.
-We don't recommend you to create or manage `TABLE` in Proton.
+We don't recommend you to create or manage `TABLE` in Timeplus.

 ### Append-only Stream